 A high level of copper and calcium, and especially high calcium relative to magnesium, along with the natural effect of depleted /weakened adrenals, are all major contributing factors to depression.
 The more apparent this slow oxidation mineral pattern, the more likely depression is to develop.

 Since excess copper may affect MAO and serotonin levels, many young women in particular are at increased risk of depression as they enter puberty due to their increasing estrogen raising the retention of copper.
-(Copper toxicity incidentally depletes zinc, copper and vitamin B6, three nutrients essential for serotonin production (our happy hormone), further increasing a shift toward depression).
+(Copper toxicity incidentally depletes zinc and vitamin B6, these nutrients essential for serotonin production (our happy hormone), further increasing a shift toward depression).
 The resulting zinc deficiency is also known to increase depression.
 This underscores the importance of assessing mineral levels (and detoxing excess copper) before adolescence which in turn can then help lessen the risk of depression and other psychological disorders for young women.

 Digestive Issues / Candida / Yeast

 A high level of copper can impair digestion and bowel motility resulting in gas and bloating.
 Furthermore, copper is a natural fungicide.
 When the copper level becomes too high it becomes bio-unavailable (creating a deficiency condition), and with this deficiency in bio-available copper, yeast and candida are allowed to flourish.
 Meanwhile copper lowers zinc.
 When zinc is low, digestive enzyme, HCL, and bile production become impaired.
 Deficiency of zinc also increases the permeability of the gut lining, potentially opening the door to leaky gut.
 Low potassium will also lead to reduced HCL secretion, further impairing digestion, mineral absorption, digestive enzyme production, and ultimately creating a breeding ground for pathogens.